Floome/Evolution-Simulation/README.md

 Evolution-Simulation
 ====================

 A project for school and also my very first program.
+It is written in Python.

 I intended it to be modifiable, in terms of base generation and the amount of descendants.

 I also plan to let it graph the results and make a GUI for it.